Ghana to black Americans: Come home. We’ll help you build a life here.

 Ghana has extended such invitations for decades.

-After the country declared independence from Britain in 1957, the first prime minister, Kwame Nkrumah, received a series of American civil rights leaders.
+After the country declared independence from Britain in 1957, the first prime minister, Kwame Nkrumah, received American civil rights leaders.

 “He thought the independence of Ghana was meaningless without the total liberation of people of African descent everywhere in the world,” said Kevin Gaines, a professor of civil rights and justice at the University of Virginia.

-Martin Luther King Jr., one of his first guests, told his congregation that Nkrumah had urged them to come and help build the new nation.
+The Rev. Martin Luther King Jr., one of his first guests, told his congregation that Nkrumah had urged them to come and help build the new nation.

 A handful of Americans accepted that mission.
 Among them: Pauli Murray, a prominent activist and lawyer who landed at the Ghana School of Law in Accra.